 The operation of our network of centers is subject to various laws and regulations issued by a number of government agencies at the national and local levels.
 Such rules and regulations relate mainly to the procurement of large medical equipment, the pricing of medical services, the operation of radiotherapy and diagnostic imaging equipment, the licensing and operation of medical institutions, the licensing of medical staff and the prohibition on non-profit civilian medical institutions from entering into cooperation agreements with third parties to set up for-profit centers that are not independent legal entities.
 Our growth prospects may be constrained by such rules and regulations, particularly those relating to the procurement of large medical equipment.
 If we or our hospital partners fail to comply with such applicable laws and regulations, we could be required to make significant changes to our business and operations or suffer fines or penalties, including the potential loss of our business licenses, the suspension from use of our medical equipment, and the suspension or cessation of operations at centers in our network.
-In addition, many of the agreements we have entered into with our hospital partners provide for termination in the event of major government policy changes that cause the agreements to become inexecutable.
-Our hospital partners may invoke such termination right to our disadvantage.
+In addition, many of the agreements we have entered into with our hospital partners may invoke such termination right to our disadvantage.